 Web accessibility is more complex than simply running a single test — as some errors and alerts are weighted more than others — but there are several tools that will help you evaluate specific page issues to get a temperature reading of how accessible your website is.
 The most widely referenced public tool is WAVE (Web Accessibility Evaluation Tool), powered by WebAIM, and it gives you a breakdown of areas for improvement.

 As mobile visits to government websites increase, especially during disasters, a responsive, mobile-friendly site is essential.
 Mobile-Friendly Test, powered by Google, is a simple tool that will tell you if your website is mobile-friendly.

 Government website encryption is important for protecting user privacy as well as showing your community you truly care about its security.
 SSL Checker, powered by SSL Shopper, is a simple tool that will tell you if your website is effectively encrypted.

-If you have questions about the health of your government website, please feel free to contact us.
+Contact us if you have questions about the health of your government website.